NoSloppy/SoundFontNamingConverter5/README.md

 ### [5.1.1]

 **Fixed**
-- **File chooser enabled for Proffieboard → Proffieboard:**
+  - File chooser button is now enabled for Proffieboard → Proffieboard conversions as intended..
-  - Now allows organizing/optimizing a ProffieOS font for FAT32 when both source and target are Proffieboard.

 ### [5.1.0]